redifo/ci_pp1/README.md

 * Using semantic HTML.
 * Using a hover state on all buttons on the site to make it clear to the user if they are hovering over a button.
-* Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
+* Choosing a sans serif font for the site - these fonts are known to be easy to read.
 * Ensuring that there is a sufficient colour contrast throughout the site.